-DySoC and NIMBioS continue their seminars series on topics related to social complexity in the Spring 2019 semester.
+SEMINARS DySoC and NIMBioS continue their seminars series on topics related to social complexity in the Spring 2019 semester.
 Unless otherwise noted, seminars are held in Hallam Auditorium (Room 206) at NIMBioS at 3:30.
 Most are also live streamed and recorded.

 DySoC Investigative Workshop on Extending the Theory of Sustainability took place December 5-7, 2018.
 The workshop was a great success.
 We expect some of the workshop participants to be back to work on manuscripts of several papers.

 DySoC Investigative Workshop: Human Origins 2021.
 Feb 15-16 2019.
 Organizers: S. Gavrilets, F. de Waal, P. J. Richerson.
 The year 2021 will be the 150th anniversary of the publication of Darwin's second book "The Descent of Man" (1871).
-This workshop aims to develop strategies for preparing the scientific community for the widespread celebration of the achievements of life science in understanding human origins (including continuities and discontinuities with other species) that will accompany this anniversary.
-Our overall goal is to leverage this oncoming anniversary 1) to advance scientific research focusing on the evolutionary forces and mechanisms that drove the origins of the human species and on implications of our evolutionary past for modern humans and 2) to promote public understanding of the significance of this research across various segments of society, including educators, politicians, business leaders, and medical doctors.
-A specific goal is to build momentum and stimulate collaborative research networks across various scientific disciplines (such as evolutionary biology, primatology, anthropology, neurobiology, psychology, economics and other social sciences) with the aim of establishing a major new synthesis center analogous to the highly successful previous NSF-funded centers (NCEAS, NESCent, NIMBioS, and SESYNC) which have already revolutionized the way research is done across a range of life sciences.
+This workshop aimed to develop strategies for preparing the scientific community for the widespread celebration of the achievements of life science in understanding human origins (including continuities and discontinuities with other species) that will accompany this anniversary.
+Overall goal: to leverage this oncoming anniversary 1) to advance scientific research focusing on the evolutionary forces and mechanisms that drove the origins of the human species and on implications of our evolutionary past for modern humans and 2) to promote public understanding of the significance of this research across various segments of society, including educators, politicians, business leaders, and medical doctors.
+A specific goal was to build momentum and stimulate collaborative research networks across various scientific disciplines (such as evolutionary biology, primatology, anthropology, neurobiology, psychology, economics and other social sciences) with the aim of establishing a major new synthesis center analogous to the highly successful previous NSF-funded centers (NCEAS, NESCent, NIMBioS, and SESYNC) which have already revolutionized the way research is done across a range of life sciences.